noun (plural lives /lʌɪvz/)

 - He had a supernatural presence, almost like a fictional character come to life.

-- 1.2Make or become active, lively, or interesting: soon, with the return of the peasants and fishermen, the village comes to life again you can bring any room to life with these coordinating cushionsMore example sentences
+- 2.2Make or become active, lively, or interesting: soon, with the return of the fishermen, the village comes to life again bring any room to life with these coordinating cushionsMore example sentences

 - It never ceased to amaze him how she could make a long reading assignment come to life and be interesting.